1. Previous: Chapter 3

 Putting Variables and Functions Together

-As you might recall, we started off this series creating variables to hold things pertaining to a circle, such as its radius and circumference.
+As you might recall, we started off this book creating variables to hold things pertaining to a circle, such as its radius and circumference.
 And in chapter 2, we created a function to calculate the circumference from the radius.

 It all looked kind of scrambled, like this: